TheFosh/AdventOfCode-2022/README.md

 # AdventOfCode-2022
 ## My files for completing advent of code, 2022.
-I started on the 19th of december and stopped after christmas
+I started on the 19th of december and stopped after christmas.
+Got to complete both parts of problems 1-5.
+## Will maybe do more after.